 Where Is Cinque Terre?

 Cinque Terre is located along the rugged coastline of the Ligurian Sea in northwest Italy.
-It’s tucked between the larger cities of La Spezia and Genoa and is part of the Italian Riviera.
+It’s tucked between the cities of La Spezia and Genoa and is part of the Italian Riviera.

 How To Get To Cinque Terre?

-Below are a few of the most common routes for a Cinque Terre day trip:
+Below are a few of the most common routes for a Cinque Terre day trip.

 From Florence

 If you’re coming from Florence, consider staying at least one night in one of the towns.
-You’ll thank yourself later.

 From Pisa